-Bill SB-273 Could Allow Motorcycle Riders to Ride or Share Lanes
+Bill SB-273 Aimed to Allow Motorcycle Riders to Ride or Share Lanes

 Lane Sharing Can Make Commutes Faster But Potentially More Dangerous

-If the proposed legislation passes, motorcyclists could find their commutes shorter.
-They would not have to wait in traffic.
-This could potentially reduce the number of vehicles in slow-moving or stalled traffic.
+Those in favor of lane splitting say it could potentially reduce the number of vehicles in slow-moving or stalled traffic.
 In some cases, it can also help motorcyclists avoid being rear-ended by distracted motorists in traffic jams.

 - Partial or complete paralysis